dlcs/book/API_Reference/customer.md

 ### originStrategies (🔗)

 Collection of configuration settings for retrieving your registered images from their origin URLs.
 If your images come from multiple locations you will have multiple origin strategies.
-See the OriginStrategy topic.
+See the [OriginStrategy](originstrategy.md) topic for futher information

 | domain         | range            | readonly | writeonly |